 Write your goals as clearly as possible.
 If you were to leave instructions on your objectives to a substitute teacher, that substitute teacher should know exactly what you mean.
 Every OKR needs to be clear enough that anyone can pick it up at any time and follow that strategy.

 Now, the key result measures your progress towards your objective.
 This could be creating designs for the next sale or meeting with the Content Manager to execute a social media plan leading up to the launch of a new product.

 How to Write Objectives: Suggestions from Experts

-It’s important to note that not all objectives will have a numerical value, objectives can be more general.
+It’s important to note that not all objectives have a numerical value, objectives can be written in general terms.
 Though, all key results will include a number, as Marissa Mayer suggests.

 So we can actually write our objective as:

 I will increase daily active users as measured by 4500 people using the app every business day.

 Since most objectives have multiple key results, we can extend this sentence by adding other measurements.
 These additions must pertain to the objective already listed.